hep-forge/.github/profile/README.md

 ## Hi there 👋

-This forge implements `autoupload.yml/autodelete.yml` CI/CD automation for `linux-64` only.
+This forge implements `autoupload.yml/autodelete.yml` CI/CD automation for `linux` operating system.
+It supports both AMD64 (x86) and ARM64 (aarch64) architectures

-Any contribution implementing specific self-hosted runners in HEP Forge, using any external CI as natural improvement for CI/CD, would be very welcome.
+Any contribution implementing specific self-hosted runners in this HEP-Forge, using any external CI as natural improvement for CI/CD, would be very welcome too.
+If you are looking for a more generic approach including macOS and window, please refer to `conda-forge` website

 ## HEP Forge Channel